Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-89:
+New in this latest version release-90:

 1.)
-An emergency fix for nonstop logspam that got triggered by of all things, the main menu appearing.
-Sorry about that!
+A fix for some less severe but still annoying logspam regarding asteroid probabilities.
+We don't need to know the probability for an asteroid spawning every moment, KSP...

 Known Bugs: